 Figure 6.
 The effect of the IC50 concentration of arglabin on cell (A) migration and (B) invasion.
-The Figure depicts that arglabin inhibits cell migration and cell invasion.
+The Figure depicts that arglabin inhibits cell invasion in a concentration-dependent manner.
 The experiments were performed in triplicate.

 Arglabin targets the mTOR/PI3K/Akt signaling pathway